elizajing/ny_times_movie_review/README.md

 TODO
 ----
-- Make movie item heigh adapt to image size and implement `More info` button when the overview text is too long
-- Add link to each movie title for movie under `In Theatres` and `Most Popular`
+- Implement modal to show more detailed info on each movie(when clicking on title) and add link to each movie title for movie under `In Theatres` and `Most Popular`
 - Add IMDB rating to each movie item
 - Implement `News`
 - Make responsive